-Leverage AI and pedagogy technology for self-assessment for learner engagement at ESSEC Business School
+Leverage AI and pedagogy technology for self-assessment and learner engagement at ESSEC Business School

 Nhi Nguyen